Department of Marine Sciences

 445 Marine Invertebrate Biology (BIOL 475) (4).
 See BIOL 475 for description.

 448 Coastal and Estuarine Ecology (ENEC 448) (4).
 See ENEC 448 for description

 450 Biogeochemical Processes (ENEC 450, GEOL 450) (4).
 See ENEC 450 for description.

 460 Fluid Dynamics of the Environment (3).
 Prerequisite, MATH 232.
 Permission of the instructor for students lacking the prerequisite.
 Principles and applications of fluid dynamics to flows of air and water in the natural environment.
 Conservation of momentum, mass, and energy applied to lakes, rivers, estuaries, and the coastal ocean.
 Dimensional analysis and scaling emphasized to promote problem-solving skills.

 470 Estuarine and Coastal Marine Science (4).
-Graduate students only; undergraduate students should take ENST 222.
+For graduate students; undergraduate students should take ENEC 222 or have permission of the instructor.
 Introduction to estuarine environments: geomorphology, physical circulation, nutrient loading, primary and secondary production, carbon and nitrogen cycling, benthic processes and sedimentation.
 Considers human impacts on coastal systems, emphasizing North Carolina estuaries.
 Three lecture hours and one recitation hour per week.

 472 Barrier Island Ecology and Geology (6).
 Recommended preparation, one introductory geology course.
 An integration of barrier island plant and animal ecology within the context of physical processes and geomorphological change.
 Emphasis on management and impact of human interference with natural processes.